Insights, Products

 Image for Introducing Sinch Skills: Expert Sinch API knowledge, right inside your AI Coding Agent

 AI coding agents like Claude Code, Gemini CLI, and Cursor help you ship faster.
-But these agents are only as good as the context they have, and they often break when building with complex APIs.
+But these agents are only as good as the context they have, and they often break when building with APIs.
 The agent isn’t the problem.
 It just needs the right knowledge.

 Why AI-generated API integrations often fail